arrdem/source/projects/zapp/README.md

 ```

-In this directory there's the `zapp` compiler itself, and a couple of `hello_*` targets that are variously zapped.
+In this directory there's a couple of `hello_*` targets that are variously zapped.
+This one uses an external dependency via `rules_python`'s `py_requirement` machinery.
-One uses `imports`, one is

-Let's try `bazel build :hello`
+Let's try `bazel build :hello_deps` to see how it gets zapped.

 ``` shellsession
 $ bazel build :hello_deps